denzel33t/denzel33t/README.md

-- 👋 Hi, I’m Denzel
+- Hi, I’m Denzel. 👋🏾
-- 👀 I’m interested in all things science, coding, Chelsea FC and music
-- 🌱 I'm a backend developer with an inclination for data engineering.
+- I taught myself Python 🐍 when I was 17 and learnt R, Java, JavaScript, SQL📊, React and Express as a Software Engineer🛠 & on my degrees🎓
+- I’m interested in the intricacies of data, the story behind the numbers and simply building things that mould our world, especially scientifically🧬.
+- Recently I have transitioned to Data Engineering from Software Engineering ↪️